jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 - studying
 ---

+Med school is all test after test after test, and so a little over a year into it and I'm noticing some patterns.
+Here are simple strategies that brought order and a system to the chaos that can be test day.
 While most of this is from med-school tests, the principles apply to nearly all multiple choice exams.

-## Practice
+## Practice questions

 Only through practice on questions will you improve your technique, accuracy, endurance, and learn what's important.
 Do not passively read your review